Black Muslims aim for unity in challenging time for Islam

 “We’re not going to allow any policy or federal piece of legislation to separate us and isolate us.
 We’re going to come together and protect each other,” he said.
 “It’s also a great opportunity because it brings us out of our silos.”

 Other attempts at unity have been made over the years.
-Imam Zaid Shakir at the California-based Zaytuna Institute, a liberal arts Muslim college, has delivered lectures about similarities between the Prophet Muhammad’s farewell sermon and King’s “I Have a Dream Speech.”
-The Council of American-Islamic Relations holds events around the birthday of Malcolm X, a Nation of Islam member who came into mainstream Islam.
+Imam Zaid Shakir at the California-based Zaytuna College, a liberal arts Muslim college, has delivered lectures about similarities between the Prophet Muhammad’s farewell sermon and King’s “I Have a Dream Speech.”
+The Council on American-Islamic Relations holds events around the birthday of Malcolm X, a Nation of Islam member who came into mainstream Islam.
 And IMAN in Chicago has celebrated hip hop, featuring Muslim rappers like Grammy-winner Rhymefest.

 Asha Noor, whose family fled Somalia’s civil war when she was a baby, helped organize a town hall after Trump announced his first travel ban in February, which blocked travelers from seven predominantly Muslim countries and put the U.S. refugee program on hold.
 That ban has since been replaced with a newer version.